abhiramasonny/Challenges/Robotics/README.md

 # About

-This directory contains the challenges I solved for robotics.
+This directory contains the challenges I solved for robotics, and a description on how they work and the maths behind it.

 ## Rocket.py